-Ringel resigned following the release of a report by the Office of Court Administration’s (OCA) faulting her and her husband, Frank Esposito, for issuing an unauthorized “opinion,” which aided one of Esposito’s clients.
-The (OCA) Inspector General’s report rebuked her for conduct that was “extremely troubling and at the very least creat[ing] an appearance of impropriety.”
+Ringel resigned following the release of a report by the Office of Court Administration (OCA) faulting her and her husband, Frank Esposito, for issuing an unauthorized “opinion,” which aided one of Esposito’s clients.
+The OCA Inspector General’s report rebuked her for conduct that was “extremely troubling and at the very least creat[ing] an appearance of impropriety.”

 Ringel’s conduct was highly irregular.
-She acted to aid Esposito’s client without a referral for mediation from a panel of the court, according to her deposition testimony.
-Her job as chief mediator for the court was to enable it to pare down its caseload by attempting to mediate appeals had been assigned to panels, who believed them to be appropriate for a negotiated resolution.
+According to her deposition testimony, she acted to aid Esposito’s client without a referral for mediation from a panel of the court.
+Her job as chief mediator for the court was to enable it to pare down its caseload by attempting to mediate appeals, which the court designated as appropriate for a negotiated resolution.

-Questions about McGuire’s conduct are raised because he used Ringel’s opinion, despite being aware of its defects, to advance a client’s appeal before the Appellate Division, First Department.
+Questions about McGuire’s conduct are raised because he used Ringel’s opinion, despite being aware of its being unauthorized, to advance a client’s appeal before the Appellate Division, First Department.

 McGuire did not respond to an email requesting comment.

-The principal players in this tangled legal dispute were an elderly couple, Norma and Michael Knopf , who had invested funds they had been awarded, after their son had been killed in a plane crash, with a hedge fund manager and realtor, Michael Hayden Sanford.
-Sanford had hired Esposito as his lawyer, who, acting as a go-between with his wife, secured from her an “opinion,” which served Sanford’s legal needs.
+The principal players in this tangled legal dispute were an elderly couple, Norma and Michael Knopf , who had invested their life savings of $11.6 million with a hedge fund manager and realtor, Michael Hayden Sanford.
+Sanford had hired Esposito as his lawyer.
+Esposito, acting as a go-between with his wife, secured from her an “opinion,” which served Sanford’s legal needs.

-The Knopfs had claimed that Sanford had subsequently promised to treat those funds instead as a loan and to give them a mortgage upon five townhouse apartments he owned.
+The Knopfs claimed that Sanford had subsequently promised to treat those investment funds instead as a loan to him and to give them a mortgage on five townhouse apartments he owned as collateral.
 He never did so, and in December, 2014, the Appellate Division, First Department awarded the Knopfs summary judgment.
 Two years later, their damages were set at $10 million.